gvwilson/thirdbit/src/fiction/still-book/index.md

 "Finger here."

 Still held the knot in place while Crest-of-the-Wave made another.
-"Don't know why---"
+"Don't know why—"

-"---you even brought her.
-It's not like---"
+"—you even brought her.
+It's not like—"

-"---she's being useful," the twins grumbled.
+"—she's being useful," the twins grumbled.

 "She wanted to go shopping," Crest-of-the-Wave said in a tone that didn't encourage any more questions.
 He gave Still a steady look.